 At Camp Kupugani, we consider ourselves partners with our camper families in helping empower children to become the best version of themselves.
 Here are some useful resources.

-Below are five non-fiction and five fiction books you can read to get another perspective or read with your children to help reinforce the Kupugani Method.
+Below are some books you can read to get another perspective or read with your children to help reinforce the Kupugani Method.

 - It’s OK to Go Up the Slide: Renegade Rules for Raising Confident and Creative Kids (by Heather Shumaker)